 If the Google algorithm deems that the cost of a single conversion is too high, Google will not bid on it for you.

-Manual CPC bidding
+5. Manual CPC bidding

 Just as the name indicates, manual CPC bidding gives you complete freedom over your campaigns, from the campaign budget to spending on the keyword level.

 For PPC marketing experts, manual CPC bidding could mean spending more time monitoring campaign performance and making adjustments if necessary.
-But it also offers a higher level of control over decisions that impact the success of each campaign.

 So, only use this strategy if you’ve had considerable experience working with Google Ads.

-ECPC can be described as a mix of manual and smart bidding strategies as you get to set the basic CPC on the ad and keyword level.
+ECPC can be described as a mix of manual and smart bidding strategies, as you get to set the basic CPC on the ad and keyword level.

 Once the basic stuff is set, the Google algorithm will then work to optimize each campaign.
 It will adjust bids based on the likelihood of generating a sale.